-The binomial theorem gives a fast way to expand expressions like (a+b)n(a+b)^n.
-In the standard version used in algebra class, it applies when nn is a non-negative integer.
+The binomial theorem is a procedure for expanding expressions like (a+b)n(a+b)^n without multiplying the brackets out one at a time.
+In the standard algebra-class version, it applies when nn is a non-negative integer:

 (a+b)n=k=0n(nk)ankbk(a+b)^n = \sum_{k=0}^{n} \binom{n}{k} a^{n-k} b^k

-This formula tells you the coefficient of each term and how the powers of aa and bb change across the expansion.
+The formula hands you the coefficient of each term and shows how the powers of aa and bb change across the expansion.

 Because the exponent is 44, the theorem applies directly.
 The coefficients are